 Whether it’s a tip from a well-intentioned (but under-informed) friend or out-of-date research, it’s difficult to dig through the noise to get to the real meat of what you need to know about working out.
 So we asked three trainers to tell us the biggest fitness fallacies they hear on a day-to-day basis.
 Consider these myths ‘busted.’

-Myth #1: Mixing Up Your Workouts Constantly Is The Best Way To Get Fit Fast
+Myth #1: Constantly Mixing Up Your Workouts Is The Fastest Way To Get Fit

 Constantly changing up the exercises in your workouts can actually sabotage your hard work in the gym, especially when it comes to strength-training.
 If you’re always trying new moves, you don’t build the muscle memory and skill you need to perform exercises well, which can slow your progress, says Sean De Wispelaere, master trainer at MBSC Thrive, and owner of Sean D. Thrive.
 “I’d rather have someone get really great at the goblet squat, for example, over the course of eight weeks and increase the weight they lift, than try to learn 14 variations of the squat in that period,” he says.